Dr Craig Kelly - Senior Parner - GMC Reg: 3128039

 Advanced Nurse Practitioner:

-Susan Kelly, BSc (Hons), RGN, RM, Dip Asthma, Dip COPD, Dip CHD: Sue is a nurse prescriber and is an Autonomous Nurse Practitioner.
+Susan Kelly, BSc (Hons), RGN, RM, Dip Asthma, Dip COPD, Dip CHD: Sue is an Advanced Nurse Practitioner and a nurse prescriber.
 She can see, advise and treat patients with a wide range of conditions and refer patients to hospital when appropriate.

 Linda Leech, RGN, ENB, Dip Diabetes: Linda is the Practice Nursing Team Leader.
 She also has a special interest in diabetes and runs the weekly clinic with Dr Alam.